coolbutuseless/foist/README.md

   - Only supports 8-bits-per-channel grey and RGB images.
   - Part of the speed of `foist` comes from using [Rcpp](https://cran.r-project.org/package=Rcpp) to quickly scale, manipulate and re-order data for image output.
+Because of this, the following operations are almost free (in terms of execution time):
+      - flipping the image veritcally - `flipy = TRUE`
+      - inverting the intensity - `invert = TRUE`
   - The fastest output speed is achieved by writing the data in the same order in which it is stored in R (column major ordering).
 The price paid for this speed is that the image will appear transposed in the